midumass/midumass.github.io/_pages/Cabling.md

 [View on GitHub](https://github.com/midumass/DSC-540/tree/master/9.2)

 ### Purpose
 This python script takes user input for a company and provides them a cost for installation of optical cabling in a specified number of feet.
 Price adjusts based on length.
+Logs created for each run.

 ### Technologies
 * Python